-From the start of March until November the Shepherd’s Hut will be sited off grid in a sunny corner of the silver birch glade near our yurts.
+From March until November the Shepherd’s Hut will be sited off grid in a sunny corner of the silver birch glade near our yurts.
 For those who know Graig Wen, the new Shepherd’s Hut will replace the Caban.
 Although the Shepherd’s Hut is quite close to Tommy yurt, each has their own private area.

 Outside there will be a picnic table and fire pit for those evenings star-gazing and BBQing.
 A hot shower and compost loo are just a few steps away, which are only shared with glampers in 3 yurts.
 More conventional loos, wash basins and showers are shared with the rest of our campers about 100 metres away.